About

 Selected Talk Slides

-2023 NC State Quantum Workshop on Quantum Machine Learning: Representation Theory for Geometric Quantum Machine Learning (slides)
+2023 NC State Quantum Workshop on Quantum Machine Learning: Representation Theory for Geometric Quantum Machine Learning (slides, recorded talk)

 Old Stuff: Computational Neuroscience